Parliament and Council adopt

 These procedures are followed only in certain cases.
 Typically, the EU Council is the sole legislator and the EU Parliament is only required to give its consent to a legislative proposal or be consulted on it.
 More rarely the Parliament alone (after consulting the Council) can adopt legal acts.

-The Council or Parliament can authorise the Commission to adopt 2 types of non-legislative acts:
+The Council or Parliament can authorise the Commission to adopt two types of non-legislative acts:

 - implementing acts, which introduce measures to ensure laws are implemented in the same way throughout the EU countries